maj-biostat/misc-notes/ubuntu.md

-## Monitor madness
+## Monitors

-External monitor works, internal screen doesn't or vice versa.
+Sometimes the external monitor works but the laptop screen doesn't.
+Sometimes the reverse is true.
 Why?
+Honestly, I do not really know but the following details a few tips found in forums etc.

 `~/.config/monitor.xml` can occassionally get munted.
 Delete the above file, disconnect external, restart, replug external.